swcarpentry/git-novice/episodes/04-changes.md

 Cold and dry, but everything is my favorite color
 ~~~

-`mars.txt` now contains a single line, which we can see by running:
+Let's first check if the file was properly created by running the list command (ls):
 ~~~
 $ ls
 ~~~
 {: .language-bash}

 ~~~
-mars.txt
+mars.txt moons/
 ~~~
 {: .output}

+`mars.txt` contains a single line, which we can see by running:

 ~~~
 $ cat mars.txt